Learn about many of the available medications in our database.

 The vaccine must be taken by mouth.
 Avoid food and drink for 1 hour before and 1 hour after taking the vaccine, as food and drink may decrease the effectiveness of the vaccine.
 Do not take any other medication for 1 hour before and 1 hour after taking the vaccine.

 To prepare the vaccine:

-Step 1: Dissolve the powder from the sachet in a glass of cool water (approximately 150 mL or 5 oz).
+Step 1: Prepare the buffer solution: Dissolve the powder from the sachet in a glass of cool water (approximately 150 mL or 5 oz).
 Do not use any other liquid.
 For adults and children 6 years and older, proceed to Step 2.
-For children 2 years to 6 years old, discard half of the mixture and proceed to Step 2.
+For children 2 years to 6 years old, discard half (about 75 mL) of the mixture and proceed to Step 2.

 Step 2: Shake the small glass vial that contains the vaccine to mix it well.